-Material in this chapter was updated by Ward Silver, NØAX.
-It builds on work by Greg Lapin, N9GL, with contributions by Leonard Kay, K1NU, that appeared in previous editions.
-The section "Poles and Zeroes" was adapted from material previously written for the chapter on Oscillators and Synthesizers by David Stockton, GM4ZNX, and Fred Telewski, WA7TZY.
+Material in this chapter was updated by Ward Silver, NØAX, and Courtney Duncan, N5BF, building on material from previous editions by Greg Lapin, N9GL, and Leonard Kay, K1NU.
+The section "Poles and Zeroes" was adapted from material contributed by David Stockton, GM4ZNX and Fred Telewski, WA7TZY.